Program overview

 Featured Experiences

-The Honours Bachelor of Engineering in Electrical Engineering program offers several unique experiences that enhance learning and career readiness:
+The Honours Bachelor of Engineering in Electrical Engineering program offers several unique experiences to enhance student learning:

-• Co-op Work Term: An optional co-op work term allows students to gain extended practical experience in the field.
+• Co-op Work Term: An optional co-op work term of up to 16 months allows students to further immerse themselves in the engineering field.

-• Hands-on Labs: Students spend significant time in labs, applying theoretical concepts to real-world problems.
+• Hands-on Labs: Students spend significant time in labs, applying their knowledge to real-world projects.

-• Industry-Standard Technology: The program features cutting-edge curriculum and technology, ensuring students are familiar with the latest advancements.
+• Industry-Standard Technology: The program features cutting-edge curriculum and technology, ensuring students are well-prepared for modern engineering challenges.

 Career Options